Skip to content

 The campaign comes as a 2025 survey by HIPPO Waste, conducted via Censuswide, found more than 22 million pieces of furniture are thrown away annually.
 Figures from RightGreen show only 17 per cent of used furniture is recycled.

-Ford described shopping charity retailers as a “win-win”, benefiting both the environment and organisations in need of funding.
+Describing shopping at charity retailers as a “win-win”, Ford stressed the benefit to both the environment and organisations in need of funding.

 Project Colt, which hosted Ford’s pop-up in partnership with the Reuse Network, supports people in addiction recovery and low-income households – diverting 157,000 kilograms of reusable items from landfill and back into homes to fund its work.